Palak-Dwivedi20/My-Intro/README.md

 # My-Intro
-This is my first Repository.
+This is my first Git Repository.
+Author _ Palak Dwivedi